top of page

 • Writer's pictureEvangelos Drakou

-What is an Apostille and what's its purpose?
+What is an Apostille certification and what's its purpose?

 An Apostille is a certificate that authenticates the signature of a public official on a document for use in another country.
 An Apostille certifies: